-You don’t just live in a city.
-You live in a house, apartment, condo or maybe on a boat.
-Access to affordable housing was the most important feature of a livable community according to our exclusive Ipsos survey.
-That was very much in line with the guiding principles of our Index: access, affordability and options – the fourth principle ‘utilization’ is pretty much taken care of.
+Access to affordable housing was the most important feature of a livable community, according to our exclusive Ipsos survey.
+That was very much in line with the guiding principles of our Index: access, affordability and options – the fourth principle of ‘utilization’ is pretty much taken care of.
 Everyone needs a place to call home.

-It’s worth noting that while housing prices often rise with population density, we are using a methodology created by the Center for Neighborhood Technologies (a Chicago-based nonprofit), which takes into account the cost of housing and transportation.
+It’s worth noting that while housing prices often rise with population density, we are using a methodology from the U.S. Department of Housing and Urban Development (based on research pioneered by the Center for Neighborhood Technologies), which takes into account the cost of housing and transportation.
 While we’re splitting their data between our housing variables and transportation variables, their research was critical in dispelling the notion that less-dense suburbs are cheaper than downtown living.
 When the increased transportation costs are factored in, sprawling suburbs often cost more than their dense cores.

 Looking forward, as cities move to create more livable communities and more people-friendly downtowns, maintaining the affordability in towns of all sizes will be a challenge.
 That challenge needs to be actively addressed for our livable cities to stay that way, says Emily Talen, a professor and author.

 She tells Livability.com, “If you’re going to keep building these beautiful, walkable, transit-enabled places, there is no way they are going to be diverse unless there is some policy behind it.
 It’s not going to maintain diversity via the market only.”

 One way is by developing more housing that encourages lower-cost renting.
 Urbanist Richard Florida sees a decrease in the home ownership rate as a key to healthy economies and thriving cities – up to a point.